 Shogun can process huge datasets containing 10 million samples.
 A vibrant user community worldwide is currently using this framework as a base for education and research and contributing to the package.

 Sample code for Theano

-Plus Point: Efficient symbolic differentiation, extensive unit-testing, and self-verification.
+Plus Point: Efficient symbolic differentiation, extensive unit testing, and self-verification.

-Initially released in 2007, Theano is an open-source Python library that helps you define, optimize, and evaluate mathematical expression efficiently.
+Initially released in 2007, Theano is an open-source Python library that helps you define, optimize, and evaluate mathematical expressions efficiently.
 It is primarily designed to handle tasks that require large neural network algorithms used in deep learning.

 It takes your structures and transforms them into efficient code that uses NumPy, an efficient native library.
 It then compiles the code and runs it efficiently on either CPU or GPU architectures.

 Theano applies a number of clever code optimizations (such as merge graphs, add canonicalization, reduce memory footprint) to extract the maximum performance from your hardware.

 Plus Point: Best option for data scientists, statisticians, and mathematicians.

 Apache Mahout is a distributed linear algebra framework to produce and implement scalable machine learning algorithms focused primarily on clustering, classification, and batch-based collaborative filtering.
 It’s implemented on top of Apache Hadoop using the MapReduce paradigm.